Performance Validity Testing—Giving Your Best Effort | Andalman & Flynn Law Firm

 pcasciano@a-f.net

-Maryland Disability Lawyer, LTD Lawyer, Andalman & Flynn Performance validity testing is a critical element of neuropsychological testing.
+Maryland Disability Benefits Lawyer, LTD Lawyer, Andalman & Flynn Performance validity testing is a critical element of neuropsychological testing.
 It is designed to ensure that the subject of the testing gives their best effort in responding to the rigorous cognitive testing.
 The scores of all the tests are then tabulated and interpreted by a neuropsychologist in order to reach conclusions regarding the level of cognitive deficits present in certain areas.

 Typically, cognitive testing will measure the subject’s functioning in several areas, including executive functioning, memory, reasoning, verbal skills, intellectual functioning, visuospatial processing, attention/concentration, and speed of processing.
 In every disability benefits system in which I practice, the level of effort given by my client during neuropsychological testing has been questioned.
 Whether before the Social Security Administration, a private insurance company, the Office of Personnel Management, or the Maryland State Retirement and Pension System, every disability benefits decision maker wants to know if the subject of the neuropsychological testing gave their best effort during the test.
 The implication is that the subject may have “fooled” the test by not trying and therefore obtaining results showing more serious cognitive deficits.